 4.1.
 Spreading Your Goals throughout the Year

-In either case, avoid letting your goals slide in either planning or execution.
+However you assign your goals to various parts of the year, be careful not to overload any one part too much.
+This is true throughout the year but is especially important for the last part of the year.
 The more of your important objectives get lumped into the very end of the year, the more likely they are to still be incomplete at the start of next year.

 Instead, from your list of no more than 12 SCHOLARLY goals for the year, assign

-- No more than 4 to each semester (fall, spring, summer) or
+- no more than 4 to each semester (fall, spring, summer, because 12 goals ÷ 3 semesters = 4 goals per semester) or

 Just like limiting yourself to 12 annual goals, limiting yourself to 3 per quarter or 4 per semester helps you feel the constraints of that time in your planning process.